brendancrebs/butler/specs/new_language_options.md

 ### Mandatory Language options

-There are a handful of options language options that are mandatory for Butler to function.
+There are a handful of language options that are mandatory for Butler to function.
 Each of the following options must be set for every language defined under the `languages` tag.

 #### name